Stamford Center for the Arts: Television studios

 In March 2009, it was announced that Jerry Springer, Maury and The Steve Wilkos Show would be broadcast from the Rich Forum complex.
-Connecticut is promising 30 percent production-tax credit on annual activity and a 20 percent tax credit on infrastructure costs exceeding $1 million.
-The state has also promised to make $3 million in local infrastructure improvements.
+The state of Connecticut promised a 30% production-tax credit on annual activity, and a 20% tax credit on infrastructure costs exceeding $1 million.
+The state also promised to make $3 million in local infrastructure improvements.
 The Trisha Goddard Show filmed here from 2012 to 2014.
-Stamford Media Center Productions is a division of NBCUniversal.
+Crazy Talk began production in 2015 and ended in 2016.
+The Jerry Springer Show ended production in 2018.
+Jerry Springer's court show, Judge Jerry began production in 2019.
+Judge Jerry and Maury both ended production in 2022.
+Karamo began production later that year.

+NBCUniversal plans to vacate the facility at the end of 2026 after announcing the cancellation of The Steve Wilkos Show and Karamo in March as part of their decision to end production of their first-run syndicated programs altogether.